suncoast-devs/handbook/lessons/html-intro/images.md

 <img src="https://www.example.com/images/dinosaur.jpg" />
 ```

-But this is pointless, as it just makes the browser do more work, looking up the
+But this is pointless, as it makes the browser do more work, looking up the IP
-IP address from the DNS server all over again, etc. Only specify the full URL
+address from the DNS server all over again, etc. Only specify the full URL when
-when the image is not on the same website as your content.
+the image is not on the same website as your content.

 ## Alternative text

 The next attribute we'll look at is `alt`.
 Its value is supposed to be a textual
-description of the image, for use in situations where the image cannot be
+description of the image for use in situations where the image cannot be
 seen/displayed or takes a long time to render because of a slow internet
 connection.
 For example, our above code could be modified like so: